stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 Phase 1:
 - Pool Maelstrom for Echo of Sin adds.
 If talented, hold Stormkeeper for them as well.
-- Use Spiritwalker's Grace or instant casts as needed when targeted by Feeding Time (Night Hunter on Heroic/Mythic).
+- Use {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed when targeted by Feeding Time (Night Hunter on Heroic/Mythic).

 Phase 2:
 - Maintain {{ site.data.spell.flame_shock }} on Sire Denathrius, Remornia, and any additional adds as you can.